 - The longer matrix workbook provides more detail on using the matrix in practice, examples of supporting information for the different progress levels, and recording sheets for identifying local barriers to change and priority actions.

-EIF has created a new, light-touch validation process to complement local maternity and early years planning, and is offering this to any local area that wants to use the maturity matrix between 17 November and the end of April 2021.
+During Winter 2020/Spring 2021 EIF created a new, light-touch validation process to complement local maternity and early years planning, and offered this to any local area that wanted to use the maturity matrix between 17 November and the end of April 2021.

-- support to gather stakeholder views before starting your self-assessment
+- support to gather stakeholder views before starting their self-assessment

-- a summary report of your baseline and areas for improvement
+- a summary report of their baseline and areas for improvement

-- a follow-up discussion with EIF about your next steps.
+- a follow-up discussion with EIF about their next steps.

-This is a voluntary process where the ownership of local conclusions and priorities rests with the local area.
-EIF’s role is to provide support and challenge, and to give weight to the local self-assessment through a light touch validation process and summary report.
-The anonymised data collected through the process will also be used to assess system maturity across the country.
+This was a voluntary process where the ownership of local conclusions and priorities rested with the local area.
+EIF’s role was to provide support and challenge, and to give weight to the local self-assessment through a light touch validation process and summary report.
+The anonymised data collected through the process was also used to assess system maturity across the country.